tartley/colorama/README.rst

 * Remi Rampin for better Github integration and fixes to the README file
 * Simeon Visser for closing a file handle using 'with' and updating classifiers to include Python 3.3 and 3.4
+* Andy Neff for fixing RESET of LIGHT_EX colors.